 Our team developed the Polyvagal Masterclass to offer health professionals the opportunity to deeply explore the implications and clinical applications of the Polyvagal Theory.
 This course was taught as a live seminar, initially, with Zoom-based two hour lectures, and with supplemental video content.
-The course is team-taught by several of our faculty, with emphasis on deepening participants understanding of critical facets of applying the theory with clients in vivo.
+The course is team-taught by several of our faculty, as well as Deb Dana, with emphasis on deepening participants understanding of critical facets of applying the theory with clients in vivo.

 In the course, Gabriel Kram, Convener of the Restorative Practices model, focuses on helping clinicians develop the capacity to track neural platforms in real-time.
 Through the lens of tracking, he leads a deep-dive into how we can track physiology moment-to-moment, allowing us to better understand the present moment nervous system needs of clients in various states so that we can more skillfully accompany them.